EpiData-dk/analysis/help/commands.md

  Analysis of Variance to test for homogeneity of the mean across strata, including Bartletts test for homogeneity of variance.

- With class="cmd">!by (stratified), F-test is given.
+ With `!by` (stratified), F-test is given.

- Without  class="cmd">!by (one stratum), T-test that mean=0 (e.g. as a paired T-test for the difference in before and after measures)
+ Without `!by` (one stratum), T-test that mean=0 (e.g. as a paired T-test for the difference in before and after measures)

 > Warning:  Check results carefully if !by variable has only one observation in a stratum

 Estimates are saved as result variables.
-Use  class="cmd">list results for details
+Use the command `list results` for details

 See [labeling](#labeling) for options on changing between labels/values